dragonfly-ai/JamaJS/README.md

-# This project is adapted from JAMA source code: https://math.nist.gov/javanumerics/jama/
+# Welcome to JamaJS!

-# and the JSweet quick start project: http://www.jsweet.org/getting-started/
+This project leverages the JSweet quick start project, http://www.jsweet.org/getting-started/ to transpile JAMA, the Java Matrix Library by MathWorks and NIST, to javascript.
+See https://math.nist.gov/javanumerics/jama/ for details about JAMA.

 ## Usage